dhj03/among-dust/README.md

 # Part I) Introduction

-This game is based off of the infamous Dungeon Mania (iykyk), stylised in terms of the world-famous Among Us.
+This game is based off of the infamous Among Dust (iykyk), stylised in terms of the world-famous Among Us.

 The easiest way to run the program is using Visual Studio Code, with the **Extension Pack for Java** and **Gradle for Java** installed.
 Open your cloned repository in its directory, and click `Run Java` in 'src/main/java/App.java'.
 A pop-up should appear in your default browser where you can play the game.